 As you are very likely to know, citizen integrator-focused iPaaS and iSaaS products like Zapier, Talend or Software AG are limited to sequential integration flows.
 The elastic.io iPaaS used to be among them too.

-Now, the next round of improvements to our visual Integration Flow Designer makes it possible to create considerably more complex integration structures:
+Now, the next round of improvements to our visual Integration Workflow Designer makes it possible to create considerably more complex integration structures:

-Reducing the integration flow complexity and minimizing the number of API calls
+Remastering integration workflow designer and minimizing the number of API calls

-This enhancement of our visual Integration Flow Designer results in several improvements of the process of setting up an integration flow.
+This enhancement of our visual Integration Workflow Designer results in several improvements of the process of setting up an integration flow.

 First and foremost, it considerably streamlines certain integration projects.
 Taking the example above, now if we receive a purchase order through a web shop, we need only one integration flow to cover at least three different business processes.
 The original order data will then go straight to all three recipients, i.e. receiving systems of record, and will create a new customer in Salesforce, add a new lead in MailChimp and create a new order in SAP ByDesign all from one single integration flow.